YD525/SSELexicon/README.md

 #### The copyright of this program belongs to [约定QQ 525084464(developer)]
 #### PowerBy [9DM,泰姆瑞尔MOD组]
 #### Intended to significantly reduce the workload of Sinicizers。
+#### Published in https://www.nexusmods.com/skyrimspecialedition/mods/143056 The creator of this mod is myself

 #### This project adopts the GPL-3.0-oly license。